-We are developing a new biologic, NKTR-358, which is designed to correct the underlying immune system imbalance in the body which occurs in patients with auto-immune disease.
+In February 2017 we submitted an investigational new drug application (IND) for a new biologic that we are developing, NKTR-358, which is designed to correct the underlying immune system imbalance in the body that occurs in patients with autoimmune disease.
 The breakdown of mechanisms assuring recognition of self and non-self is what underlies all autoimmune diseases.
 A failure of the body's self-tolerance mechanisms is known to result from pathogenic auto reactive T lymphocytes.
-By increasing the number of T regulatory cells (which are specific immune cells in the body that modulate the immune system and prevent auto-immune disease by maintaining self-tolerance), these pathogenic auto reactive T cells can be reduced and the proper balance of effector and regulatory T cells can be achieved to restore the body's self-tolerance mechanisms.
-There is consistent evidence that suboptimal T regulatory cell numbers and their lack of activity play a significant role in a myriad of autoimmune diseases.

-NKTR-358 is designed to optimally target the IL-2 receptor complex in order to stimulate proliferation and growth of T regulatory cells.
-NKTR-358 is being developed as a once or twice monthly self-administered injection for a number of auto-immune diseases.
-In 2017, clinical trials are planned for NKTR-358 in healthy volunteers and patients with systemic lupus erythematous (SLE) and other indications.
-We submitted an IND for NKTR-358 with the FDA in February 2017.
+By increasing the number of regulatory T cells (which are specific immune cells in the body that modulate the immune system and prevent autoimmune disease by maintaining self-tolerance), these pathogenic auto reactive T cells can be reduced and the proper balance of effector and regulatory T cells can be achieved to restore the body's self-tolerance mechanisms.
+There is consistent evidence that suboptimal regulatory T cell numbers and their lack of activity play a significant role in a myriad of autoimmune diseases.
+NKTR-358 is designed to optimally target the IL-2 receptor complex in order to stimulate proliferation and growth of regulatory T cells.
+NKTR-358 is being developed as a once or twice monthly self-administered injection for a number of autoimmune diseases.